huggingface/huggingface_hub/docs/hub/adding-a-model.md

 ## Creating a repository

-The web interface offers tools to manage repositories directly in the Hub.
-Using the interface, you can easily create repositories, add files (even large ones!), explore models, visualize diffs, and much more.
+Using the web interface, you can easily create repositories, add files (even large ones!), explore models, visualize diffs, and much more.
+Let's begin by creating a repository.

 1. To create a new repository, visit [huggingface.co/new](http://huggingface.co/new):